gnomegl/gitslurp/README.md

 ### Options

-- `-t, --token`: GitHub personal access token
+- `--token, -t`: GitHub personal access token (can also be set via `GITHUB_TOKEN` environment variable)
-- `-d, --details`: Show detailed commit information
+- `--details, -d`: Show detailed commit information
-- `-s, --secrets`: Enable secret detection in commits
+- `--secrets, -s`: Enable secret detection in commits
-- `-l, --links`: Show URLs found in commit messages
+- `--links, -l`: Show URLs found in commit messages
-- `-a, --all`: Show commits from all contributors in the target's repositories.
-Useful for OSINT investigations to discover potential alternate accounts when users accidentally commit with different identities
+- `--all, -a`: Show commits from all contributors in the target's repositories.
+This is useful for OSINT investigations to discover potential alternate accounts when users accidentally commit with different identities

 ## Output Format